Kneysh/save-sust/README.md

 - Smooth top-down and left-right movement with keyboard controls
 - Start, pause, and game-over menus
 - Persistent high score
+- Coin collection system with silver, gold, and money pickups
+- Running wallet display in the HUD and game-over screen
 - Simple Pygame CE-based project structure that is easy to extend

 ## Requirements